Abdel-2020/order-summary-component-main/README.md

 Honestly?
 Not much,

 I had the aim to make my CSS look as clean as possible, since in bigger projects I always seem to lose myself....
 And then giving up on it entirely.
 I created the general structure and styling for everything by using the element names as the selectors.
 This created a foundation for me to work with and tweak the unique areas which still needed styling.

+The below code made styling the rest of the card MUCH easier:

 ```css